Coalville, Utah: Geography and climate

 According to the United States Census Bureau, the city has a total area of 3.3 mi2, of which 2.9 mi2 is land and 0.4 mi2 (12.27%) is water.

-Coalville has a high-altitude, warm-summer humid continental climate (Köppen Dfb), characterized by extreme diurnal temperature ranges that range from extremely cold winter nights to hot afternoons in the summer.
+Coalville has a high-altitude, warm-summer humid continental climate (Köppen Dfb) that borders a subarctic climate (Dfc), characterized by extreme diurnal temperature ranges that range from extremely cold winter nights to hot afternoons in the summer.
 However, the high altitude and low humidity mean that mornings in the summer remain very cool, and frosts have occasionally occurred—even in July.
 Precipitation is moderate throughout the year, though with a minimum in summer, and snow accumulation is generally heavy due to the very cold nights between November and March, with a median of 60.1 in for the year.

 Coalville is located at the intersection of two narrow valleys—formed by Chalk Creek and the Weber River.
 Like other valley locations in northern Utah, Coalville experiences pronounced temperature inversions associated with high-pressure systems during winter months, with low temperatures below 0 °F relatively common.
 Owing to this localized phenomenon, observed low temperatures are often significantly lower than those forecasted by national agencies.